Akuukis/sepraisal/workspaces/app/static/articles/fleets/fleets-table-header.md

 - **Wheel** - percentage of ships that have wheel suspensions.
 - **Authors** - list of all unique authors of any ship within the fleet.

+Changes:
+- v2.0.2 with 227 fleets - take into account 2 forgotten cockpits blocks.
+- v2.0.1 with 192 fleets - sort fleets by ships/total if equal average subscribers.
+- v2.0.0 with 192 fleets - the initial table.

 ****